-How Women Talked Together

-AME MELICENT walked proudly through the Women's Garden, and presently entered a grove of orange trees, the most of which were at this season about their flowering.
-In this place was an artificial pool by which the trees were nourished.
-On its embankment sprawled the body of young Diophantus, a child of some ten years of age, Demetrios' son by Tryphera.
-Orestes had strangled Diophantus in order that there might be no rival to Orestes' claims.
-The lad lay on his back, and his left arm hung elbow-deep in the water, which swayed it gently.

-Callistion sat beside the corpse and stroked its limp right hand.
-She had hated the boy throughout his brief and merry life.
-She thought now of his likeness to Demetrios.

-She raised toward Melicent the dilated eyes of

-one who has just come from a dark place.
-Callistion said:

-"And so Demetrios is dead.
+THE SOUL OF MELICENT "And so Demetrios is dead.
 I thought I would be glad when I said that.
 Hah, it is strange I am not glad."

-She rose, as though with hard effort, as a decrepit person might have done.
+She rose, as with hard effort, as a decrepit person might have done.
 You saw that she was dressed in a long gown of black, pleated to the knees, having no clasp or girdle, and bare of any ornamentation except a gold star on each breast.

-Callistion said:

 "Now, through my son, I reign in Nacumera.
 There is no person who dares disobey me.
-Therefore, come close to me that I may see the beauty which besotted this Demetrios, whom, I think now, I must have loved."

-"Oh, gaze your fill," said Melicent, "and know that had you possessed a tithe of my beauty you might have held the heart of Demetrios."
+Therefore, come close to me that I may see the beauty which besotted this Demetrios whom, I think now, I must have loved."
+"Oh, gaze your fill," said Melicent, "and know that had you possessed a tithe of it you might have held the heart of Demetrios."
 For it was in Melicent's mind to provoke the woman into killing her before worse befell.

-But Callistion only studied the proud face for a long while, and knew there was no lovelier person between two seas.
-For time here had pillaged very sparingly; and if Dame Melicent had not any longer the first beauty of her girlhood, Callistion had nowhere seen a woman more handsome than this hated Frankish thief.
+But Callistion only studied the proud face for a long while and knew there was no lovelier person between two seas.

-Callistion said:

 "No, I was not ever so beautiful as you.
-Yet this Demetrios loved me when I, too, was lovely.
+Yet WOMEN TALK TOGETHER this Demetrios loved me when I, too, was young.
 You never saw the man in battle.
 I saw him, single-handed, fight with Abradas and three other knaves who stole me from my mother's home-oh, very long ago!
 He killed all four of them.
 He was like a horrible unconquerable god when he turned from that finished fight to me.
 He kissed me then-blood-smeared, just as he was. . . .
 I like to think of how he laughed and of how strong he was."

-The woman turned and crouched by the dead boy, and seemed painstakingly to appraise her own reflection on the water's surface.
+The woman turned and crouched by the dead boy and seemed painstakingly to appraise her own reflection on the water's surface.
 "It is gone now, the comeliness Demetrios was pleased to like.
-I would have waded Acheron-singing-rather than let his little finger ache.
+I would have waded Acheron-and singing-rather than let his little finger ache.
 He knew as much.
 Only it seemed a trifle, because your eyes were bright and your fair skin was unwrinkled.
 In consequence the man is dead.
 Oh, Melicent, I wonder why I am so sad!"

-Callistion's meditative eyes were dry, but those of Melicent were not.
-And Melicent came to the Dacian woman, and put one arm about her in that dim, sweet-scented place, saying, "I never meant to wrong you."
+Her meditative eyes were dry, but those of Melicent were not.
+The girl came to the Dacian THE SOUL OF MELICENT woman and put one arm about her in that dim, sweet-scented place.

+"I never meant to wrong you."
 Callistion did not seem to heed.
-Then Callistion said:

 "See now!
 Do you not see the difference between us!"
-These two were kneeling side by side, and each looked into the water.
+These two knelt side by side by this, and each looked into the water.
+Callistion said: "I do not wonder that Demetrios loved you.

-Callistion said:

-"I do not wonder that Demetrios loved you.
 He loved at odd times many women.
 He loved the mother of this carrion here.
 But afterward he would come back to me, and lie asprawl at my feet with his big crafty head between my knees; and I would stroke his hair, and we would talk of the old days when we were young.
 He never spoke of you.
 I cannot pardon that."
 "I know," said Melicent.
 Their cheeks touched now.